shivanand1602/yoga_frontend/README.md

 Contributing
 If you would like to contribute to the project, feel free to open issues or submit pull requests.
 Your suggestions and improvements are highly welcome.

-License
-This project is licensed under the MIT License.
-Feel free to use and modify the code for your own projects.

-Happy yoga practicing!

-csharp
-Copy code

-Copy and paste this Markdown content into your README.md file on GitHub.